roman-milk/roman-milk.github.io/xxx-mas-carol.md

  "It's weird, both of our marriages, one of us keeps the package tight and toned, the other... not so much."
 Lindsay said with a laugh, glancing over at her husband, then her Aunt, then up to her Uncle.
 Scott simply smiled.

  As the two chatted, the signs were there for anyone who was watching.
 The way she played with her golden hair, the way she exposed her neck, the way she pivoted her hips slightly, bouncing her foot back and forth on her heel as she stood in place.
 The way she would casually touch him.
 She wanted him, but both of them were so trusted that no one thought twice.
 But Scott wasn't biting the bait.
 Not yet.
-Report_Story #15
+5